leonelquinteros/gotext/README.md

 Inside the base directory where will be the language directories named using the language and country 2-letter codes (en_US, es_AR, ...).
 All package functions can lookup after the simplified version for each language in case the full code isn't present but the more general language code exists.
-So if the language set is "en_UK", but there is no directory named after that code and there is a directory named "en", all package functions will be able to resolve this generalization and provide translations for the more general library.
+So if the language set is `en_UK`, but there is no directory named after that code and there is a directory named `en`, all package functions will be able to resolve this generalization and provide translations for the more general library.

 The language codes are assumed to be [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) codes (2-letter codes).
 That said, most functions will work with any coding standard as long the directory name matches the language code set on the configuration.

+Then, there can be a `LC_MESSAGES` containing all PO files or the PO files themselves.
-A normal library directory structure may look like:
+A library directory structure can look like:

 ```
 /path/to/locales
 /path/to/locales/en_US
-/path/to/locales/en_US/default.po
-/path/to/locales/en_US/extras.po
+/path/to/locales/en_US/LC_MESSAGES
+/path/to/locales/en_US/LC_MESSAGES/default.po
+/path/to/locales/en_US/LC_MESSAGES/extras.po
 /path/to/locales/en_UK
-/path/to/locales/en_UK/default.po
-/path/to/locales/en_UK/extras.po
+/path/to/locales/en_UK/LC_MESSAGES
+/path/to/locales/en_UK/LC_MESSAGES/default.po
+/path/to/locales/en_UK/LC_MESSAGES/extras.po
 /path/to/locales/en_AU
-/path/to/locales/en_AU/default.po
-/path/to/locales/en_AU/extras.po
+/path/to/locales/en_AU/LC_MESSAGES
+/path/to/locales/en_AU/LC_MESSAGES/default.po
+/path/to/locales/en_AU/LC_MESSAGES/extras.po
 /path/to/locales/es
 /path/to/locales/es/default.po
 /path/to/locales/es/extras.po